ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ## Introduction

 This is Part 3 of a series about modeling [group theory](https://en.wikipedia.org/wiki/Group_theory) within TypeScript.
-In [Part 1](https://scriptraccoon.dev/blog/grouptheory-typescript-part1) we developed the basics, in [Part 2](https://scriptraccoon.dev/blog/grouptheory-typescript-part2) we studied more examples.
+In [Part 1](/blog/grouptheory-typescript-part1) we developed the basics, and in [Part 2](/blog/grouptheory-typescript-part2) we studied more examples.

 The goal of this part is to add theory and examples of [group homomorphisms](https://en.wikipedia.org/wiki/Group_homomorphism) to our TypeScript code.
 We also connect them to [orders of group elements](<https://en.wikipedia.org/wiki/Order_(group_theory)>).